zx80/flask-simple-auth/docs/TUTORIAL.md

 for the server because cryptographic password hashing functions are *designed* to be very slow.

-There is nearly nothing to do: token authentication is activated by default, we only need to provide a route which allows to create a token:
+There is nearly nothing to do: token authentication is activated by default, you only need to provide a route which allows to create a token:

 Edit file `app.py`: